 Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

 The U.S. corporate members of the ABC and ABF play an influential role in Pakistan’s economy by upholding global standards of corporate governance.
-According to the ABC, these companies have collectively invested over $1.5 billion in Pakistan and their cumulative annual revenue totals approximately $4 billion.
+According to the ABC, these companies have collectively invested over $1.5 billion in Pakistan, and their cumulative annual revenue totals approximately $3 billion.
 ABC and ABF members pay direct and indirect taxes annually, contributing significantly to the national treasury.
-Despite security threats and familiar emerging market concerns over intellectual property rights, contract enforcement, and economic & governance issues, the Pakistan market offers many attractive trade and investment opportunities.
+Despite security threats and familiar emerging market concerns over intellectual property rights, contract enforcement, and economic & governance issues, the Pakistan market offers attractive trade and investment opportunities.
 For investors, the market has few restrictions on the movement of capital for foreign companies, no shareholding restrictions (beyond a few sensitive industry sectors), simple work-permit rules, no technology transfer requirements, and a large and sophisticated entrepreneurial class.

 Pakistan and the United States signed a Trade and Investment Framework Agreement (TIFA) in 2003, which provides a forum for discussion of bilateral trade issues.
-The most recent TIFA intercessional meeting was held in May 2019.
+The most recent TIFA intercessional meeting was held in March 2022.